alizaidis/terraform-asm-sample/README.md

-# Build Anthos Application Development platform with all feature and components on Google Cloud Platform
+# Build GKE cluster and Deploy Anthos Service Mesh on the cluster.

 # Pre-requistes

 1. Install Google Cloud SDK
 2. Install Terraform
 3. Active Anthos trial license

-## Steps to deploy the platform:
+## Steps to deploy the terraform

-Components and features : Google Kubernetes Engine, Anthos Config Management, Anthos Config Connector,

 1. Clone this repo
 1. Set variables that will be used in multiple commands: